- Published Date

 - No provisions of any kind can be purchased in the reserve, but basic foods, petrol and oil are obtainable from a store 2km from the entrance to the game reserve.

-- It is essential to take anti- material medication as recommended by your pharmacy.
+- It is essential to take anti- malaria medication as recommended by your pharmacy.

 - Hats and torches are also advisable.